steqeq/0000/docs/how-to/system-optimization/mi300x/system-settings.rst

 It is recommended to append the following strings in ``GRUB_CMDLINE_LINUX``.

+``pci=realloc=off``
-One important parameter is ``pci=realloc=off``.
-With this setting Linux is able to unambiguously detect all GPUs of the MI300X based system because this setting disables the automatic reallocation of PCI resources.
+  With this setting Linux is able to unambiguously detect all GPUs of the MI300X-based system because this setting disables the automatic reallocation of PCI resources.
 It's used when Single Root I/O Virtualization (SR-IOV) Base Address Registers (BARs) have not been allocated by the BIOS.
 This can help avoid potential issues with certain hardware configurations.

+``iommu=pt``
   The ``iommu=pt`` setting enables IOMMU pass-through mode.
 When in pass-through mode, the adapter does not need to use DMA translation to the memory, which can improve performance.

 IOMMU is a system specific IO mapping mechanism and can be used for DMA mapping and isolation.
 This can be beneficial for virtualization and device assignment